kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/2-single-responsibility-principle/_index.md

 In the context of this principle, we can think of responsibility as "reason to change".
 What we perceive as responsibility or reason to change may be different based on the domain and the problem we are solving.
 {{%/notice%}}

-If you are wondering why having a class that changes for more than one reason is not a good idea is that say library department asks for some changes to the way books are borrowed.
+If you are wondering why having a class that changes for more than one reason is not a good idea, then say library department asks for some changes to the way books are borrowed.
 While making the changes for library department, there is very high risk of breaking `CalculateGrade()` method.

-This because we don't know how the code is intertwined within the class.
-This could happen in many different ways, one of them is that, you may have a `private` method shared by `CalculateGrade()` and `BorrowBook()` methods so if you have changed the shared `private` method, you have high risk of breaking `CalculateGrade()` method.
+This is because we don't know how the code is intertwined within the class.

 Even if you are very careful and made sure the functionality of the `CalculateGrade()` method is unaffected, at the very least you need to ask teaching department to test grade calculation and this is not ideal.

-So, separating methods into different classes is a good idea, at the same time, we need to make sure we don't end up with atomised classes.
+So, separating **unrelated** methods into different classes is a good idea, but at the same time, we need to make sure we don't end up with atomised classes.

 Robert C. Martin also provided the following complementing definition to clear some of the misinterpretation of this principle

 > **Gather together the things that change for the same reasons and separate those things that change for different reason**

-The complementing definition sort of says that we need to increase cohesion and decrease coupling of classes.
+This complementing definition sort of says that we need to increase cohesion and decrease coupling of classes.
 This will help us to avoid atomised classes.

+{{% notice note %}}
-In the context of a class,
-Cohesion means the methods and properties must be closed related.
-Coupling means the the interdependencies between classes
+In the context of a class, **cohesion** means the methods and properties must be closed related and **coupling** means the level of interdependencies between classes.
+{{% /notice %}}

-So, we can refactor the `Student` class as follow
+With all these in mind, we can refactor the `Student` class as follow

 ``` csharp